mdavids/rfc/content/draft-davids-forsalereg-16.md

 ## RRset Limitations {#rrsetlimits}

-This document does not define restrictions on the number of TXT records in the RRset of "\_for-sale" TXT records.
+This document does not impose a limit on the number of TXT records in the RRset of "\_for-sale" TXT records.

 When multiple "\_for-sale" TXT records are present in an RRset, the